QuentinRa/blog.quentinra.dev/special/toolbox/discord/bot-js.md

-# Discord Bots (JavaScript)
+# Make a Discord bot in JavaScript

 [Go back](..#discord)

+We are storring here tips and links to resources that will help you creating a Discord bot in JavaScript.

-To use a discord, you need to [create](https://discord.com/developers/applications/me) a bot and get your bot token.
+To use a Discord bot, you need to [create a bot](https://discord.com/developers/applications/me) and get your bot token.
 That's something private that should not be put on GitHub.

 ```js
 const Discord = require('discord.js');